demyxsh/demyx/README.md

 ### Install
 ```
-bash -c "$(curl -fsSL https://demyx.sh/install)"
+bash -c "$(curl -sL https://demyx.sh/install)"
 ```

 ### Getting Started
 - [Step-by-Step Guide](https://demyx.sh/docker/how-to-easily-manage-multiple-wordpress-sites-in-docker-using-demyx/)

 ```
-# Create a WordPress site on the host OS
-demyx cmd run domain.tld --cdn --cache

-# Create a WordPress site in the demyx container
+# Create a WordPress site with cache
-demyx run domain.tld --cdn --cache
+demyx run domain.tld --cache

-# Create a WordPress site powered by Bedrock in the demyx container
+# Create a WordPress site powered by Bedrock
 demyx run domain.tld --bedrock
 ```

 ### Demyx Image
-Demyx needs access to the docker.sock as a non-root user, which the chroot helper script will set that up for you.
+Demyx needs access to the docker.sock as a non-root user, which the helper script will set that up for you.
 Sudo is installed to only allow the demyx user to execute specific scripts as root.
-The image is put in production mode by default, meaning that /demyx directory and all its folders and files will be set to read-only mode by root.
+The image has /bin/busybox and other binaries locked down.
 This prevents the non-privelege user to modify the script and do malicious things.

-* user/group: demyx:demyx (1000:1000)
-* docker (binary)
-* bash
-* curl
-* git
-* gnupg
-* jq
-* nano
-* oh-my-zsh
-* sudo
-* tzdata
-* util-linux
-* rsync
-* zsh

-### chroot.sh
+### host.sh
-This script helps you change root to the demyx container, it's installed on the host OS and lives in /usr/local/bin.
-The script will generate a docker-compose.yml for demyx and the [demyx/docker-socket-proxy](https://github.com/demyxco/docker-socket-proxy).
-Executing the install script will automatically install the Demyx chroot script.
-The chroot script will start the demyx container and binds port 2222 for SSH.
-SSH port can be overriden by the script.
+This is a helper script that gets installed on the host and configuration file is installed at `~/.demyx`.
+It wraps docker exec commands into the demyx container.
+It also restarts and removes the main demyx containers.
+See demyx host help for more info.

-(host) demyx help
+demyx host help
 ```
-demyx <args>          Chroot into the demyx container
+demyx host <args>          Chroot into the demyx container
-      cmd             Send demyx commands from host
+           all             Targets both demyx and demyx_socket container, works with remove and restart
+           config           Edit Demyx config on the host (~/.demyx)
-      help            Demyx help
+           help            Demyx helper help menu
-      rm              Stops and removes demyx container
+           remove|rm       Stops and removes demyx container
-      rs|restart      Stops, removes, and starts demyx container
+           restart|rs      Stops, removes, and starts demyx container
-      sh              Execute root commands to demyx container from host
+           shell           Run commands into demyx container from the host, leave blank to open a shell
-      update          Update chroot.sh from GitHub
-      -a, --all       Targets both demyx and demyx_socket container
-      --cpu           Set container CPU usage, --cpu=null to remove cap
-      -d|--dev        Puts demyx container into development mode
-      --edge          Use latest code updates from git repo
-      --mem           Set container MEM usage, --mem=null to remove cap
-      --nc            Starts demyx containr but prevent chrooting into container
-      -p|--prod       Puts demyx container into production mode
-      -r, --root      Execute as root user
-      --ssh           Override ssh port
-      --system        Pulls all demyx images, updates demyx helper script, and force recreates the demyx_socket and demyx containers when using demyx update --system
-      --tz            Set timezone
+           update          List available updates
+           upgrade         Upgrade the demyx stack
 ```

 ### Commands